santteegt/exercism-lab/README.md

 # exercism-lab
 My personal repository for solved "exercism" exercises.
+The main purpose of this repository is to how off my skills in several programming languages

 ### Programming Languages and Status